 Economic Development is the sustained and collaborative strategy of the City to create jobs, generate revenue, and improve the quality of life for residents, the business community, and visitors of Glendale.
 Throughout the years, the City has encouraged economic development through proactive efforts to target and attract businesses; improve Class A office vacancies; provide support to existing businesses through concierge services; create a workforce development program that is operated by the Verdugo Job Center; promote city-wide branding and marketing efforts; and adopting strategic planning methods, such as the City’s approved Economic Development Ordinance.

 Throughout its history, Glendale has taken major steps to reinforce economic vitality as a priority.
-The increased flexibility of our Corporation structure leverages resources and ensures that Glendale will continue to foster an unparalleled and collaborative environment; ensuring the success of the Glendale business community.
+The Division leverages resources and ensures that Glendale will continue to foster an unparalleled and collaborative environment; ensuring the success of the Glendale business community.

 The economic vibrancy of Glendale is rooted in our determination to be business-friendly through economic development programming.
 Every department in the City supports the business community.
 Fire, Police, Libraries, Parks and Recreation, Public Works and the various Management Departments all have economic development priorities included into their performance goals.

 Our business friendly efforts are long term, cross discipline and sustained efforts that last for years.
 From the first introduction to that business to the continued communication after the business is up and running, in Glendale we believe that every department and every employee is in the economic development business.

 To achieve these goals we have developed the following program to further expand business opportunities, increase employment and foster economic prosperity for businesses and residents alike: